Rianrx77/RepoMirror-GitGrade-Hackathon-rr/README.md

-# GitGrade - AI-Powered Repository Evaluator
+# RepoMirror - AI-Powered Repository Evaluator

-GitGrade is an AI-powered web application that evaluates public GitHub repositories and provides honest feedback, actionable guidance, and personalized roadmaps for improvement.
+RepoMirror is an AI-powered web application that evaluates public GitHub repositories and provides honest feedback, actionable guidance, and personalized roadmaps for improvement.

 ## 🎯 Features